Last Updated on November 7, 2023 by Jada Glover

 - Tired

 I’ve read various studies indicating the reasons why cluster feeding tends to occur at night.
 Although cluster feeding can occur at any time of the day.
 Your baby may show signs of cluster feeding more so at night if they are trying to build up a supply for the night.
-Sometimes, when babies cluster feed they sleep for a longer duration following those feeding sessions.
+Sometimes, when a baby cluster feeds, they sleep for a longer duration following those feeding sessions.

-Sometimes cluster feeding occurs when your baby is most fussy, which tends to be in the late afternoon or evening.
-This may be because your baby is used to activity at that time from being in the womb (depending on your schedule), and wants to be swayed or rocked like they were for 9 months.
+Sometimes it occurs when your baby is most fussy, which tends to be in the late afternoon or evening.
+This may be because your baby is used to activity at that time from being in the womb, depending on your schedule, and wants to be swayed or rocked like they were for 9+ months.

 Another theory indicates they may not want to nurse, but rather, be soothed in other ways.
-This is an interesting take on a baby’s cues.
-Not all seem to be related to hunger, but more about their new digestive system and trying to handle air in their systems.
+Here is an interesting read on baby’s cues, not all seem to be related to hunger, but more about their new digestive system and trying to handle air in their systems- A baby’s six wind cues.

 Cluster feeding can be a blessing if your baby is helping you build up your milk supply for a growth spurt, for example.
 You will want to keep up with your baby, so the demand is necessary to ensure an adequate supply.
 The more your baby removes milk from your breasts, the more milk your body will make.